christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 the second (1950) edition (on which Flower's translation was based) and third (1957) edition, Maas had apparently grown a shade more pessimistic about the problem.

+[^ms_value]: It's worth adding that there is also the value a manuscript has in teaching us about the intellectual history associated with its transmission.
+[@reynolds2013scribes, 193] credits this point originally to Ludwig Traube (1861-1907) and comment: "A manuscript which may be proved utterly useless as a copy of the an author's text may none the less be of the greatest value in another way, since if it can be assigned with certainty to its place of origin, or better still, if the scribe of it can be identified with certainty, it will tell us something about the intellectual history of the Middle Ages."

+[^contamination]: @reynolds2013scribes, 293 caution that the intense focus generated by the problem of contamination can distract from the larger picture:
+"in many traditions the amount of contamination that has taken place is not sufficient to prevent the useful application of stemmatic theory."

+[^recentiores]: This was apparently understood even in the 16th Century.
+See reynolds2013scribes, 295.